The Lost Husband: Plot

 During Jean's birthday party, more is learned about James.
 After five years of marriage, his wife fell for another man and asked for a divorce.
 A few months after the divorce, she had a stroke and required full-time care from a nurse.
 James had stepped in to help her constantly, as her new boyfriend had left her as soon as things got hard.

 One day, Libby decides to visit the big abandoned house again and finds a picture of her as a baby with Jean and Frank.
 She confronts Aunt Jean about it, finding out that Marsha had abandoned her as a newborn and left her at that house at the care of her grandparents.
-However, due to their delicate health, it was Jean who had cared for her until Marsha came back four years later for the grandmother's funeral.
+However, due to their delicate health, it was Jean who had cared for her until Marsha came back four years later for the grandmother's funeral and took Libby away.

 Libby drives to Marsha's home to confront her about it.
-Marsha says she was only 18 at the time and needed time to mature.
+Marsha tries to defend herself by saying she was only 18 at the time and needed time to mature, and that it was always her intention to get Libby back.
+However, Libby does not believe her and claims that when Marsha saw how happy Libby, Jean, and Frank were as a family, she took Libby back out of jealousy and spite.
+Libby declares she never wants to see her again, and leaves.

 Libby goes back to the farm and asks Jean to let her restore the house, so she can live there with her children, assuring her that she will continue to take care of the farm.
 As much as she has lost during the past year, Libby has finally found a place that feels like home.

 In the end scene, we see Libby fixing the house when James comes by to tell her he had been helping his ex-wife move in with her parents, so they could take care of her.
-Bringing closure to that chapter in his life, James tells Libby he is back and ready to continue working on the farm.
-They kiss.
+Bringing closure to that chapter in his life, he declares he is back and ready to continue working on the farm.
+They kiss, ending the film.